KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+3. Issue: The license in the package.json (MIT) doesn't match the license file (Apache-2.0).
-3. Typo: Found `Magic Mirror` in file `MMM-Avinor.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-Avinor.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `new Date()` in file `MMM-Avinor.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+5. Recommendation: Found `new Date()` in file `MMM-Avinor.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-7. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+8. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-8. Typo: Found `Magic Mirror` in file `readme.md`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `readme.md`: Replace it with `MagicMirror²`.
-9. Outdated: Found `MichMich/MagicMirror` in file `readme.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+10. Outdated: Found `MichMich/MagicMirror` in file `readme.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-10. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-11. The branch name is 'master'.
+12. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-AVStock by lavolp3](https://github.com/lavolp3/MMM-AVStock)